open-telemetry/opentelemetry-specification/oteps/logs/4290-logger-enabled.md

 within sampled spans.

-The addition of `LogRecordProcessor.Enabled` is necessary for use cases where the filtering is dynamic and coupled to the processing such as (5) and (6).
+The addition of `LogRecordProcessor.Enabled` is necessary for use cases where filtering is dynamic and coupled to processing, such as (5) and (6).

 Both `LoggerConfig` and registered `LogRecordProcessors` take part in the evalaution of the `Logger.Enabled`.